Bayesian modelling and computation utilising directed cycles in multiple network data: Ecological Application and proposed metric

 As our interest lies in cycles formed in the network data, we propose a measure that captures information about dissimilarities between the cycles of two networks.
 Specifically, we propose a Hamming-Symmetric difference (HS) distance metric consisting of two parts: \begin{enumerate} \item The Hamming distance counting not in common edges/non-edges between two graphs. \item The symmetric difference between the cycles formed in two graphs, i.e. counting the number of not in common cycles in two graphs. \end{enumerate}

 Hence, a mathematical representation of the constructed distance metric for two graphs $\mathcal{G}_{k},\mathcal{G}_{l}$ for $k,l\in \{1,\ldots,N\}$ is,

-where $d_{\text{H}}(\cdot,\cdot)$ denotes the Hamming distance, $C_{\mathcal{G}_{i}}$ denotes the cycles in graph i, $\Delta$ indicates the symmetric difference and $\lambda \in \mathbb{R}$ is a weighting factor.
-In Supplementary material Section 1.1, we show that HS is a distance metric.
+where $d_{\text{H}}(\cdot,\cdot)$ denotes the Hamming distance, $C_{\mathcal{G}_{i}}$ denotes the \am {directed} cycles in graph i, $\Delta$ indicates the symmetric difference and $\lambda \in \mathbb{R}$ is a weighting factor.
+In Supplementary material Section 1, we show that HS is a distance metric.
 Under this construction, we encode information about dissimilarities in the structure of the networks, with respect to both their edges and cycles.
 The tuning of the $\lambda$ parameter corresponds to how much influence we allow the symmetric difference to have on the total distance.
-In Supplementary material Section 1.2, we explore the behaviour of the HS distance for various sizes of $\lambda$ through synthetic data experiments.
 In the rest of this article, we assume $\lambda$ to be equal to 1, suggesting equal importance between the Hamming and the Symmetric difference distance.

-The specification of the HS distance metric for the SNF model induces significant challenges when adopting the MCMC framework proposed by \cite{lunagomez2020modeling} to make posterior inferences with the SNF model.
-Notably the mixing of chains is very poor with acceptance rates close to zero.
-In Supplementary material Section 2, we illustrate this with a simulated data example.
-This motivated us to develop an alternative computational framework to make posterior inferences with the SNF model and details are given in Section \ref{sec:meth}.
+The specification of the HS distance metric for the SNF model induces significant challenges when adopting the MCMC framework proposed by \cite{lunagomez2020modeling} to make posterior inferences with the SNF model. \am{Notably the mixing of chains is very poor with acceptance rates close to zero, as illustrated in Figure \ref{is_trac2} in Section \ref{sec53}.} This motivated us to develop an alternative computational framework to make posterior inferences with the SNF model and details are given in Section \ref{sec:meth}.